Neeko623/Weather-Dashboard/README.md

 # Weather Dashboard
-An weather will run in browser, and will feature dynamically updated HTML and CSS powered by JavaScript code.
+A weather app will run in browser, and will feature dynamically updated HTML and CSS powered by JavaScript code.

 ## Code style
 HTML